 The Ephs broke a 1-1 tie with three runs on one hit and three errors in the bottom of the fourth inning.

-Susk was 4 for 5 in the doubleheader with three runs scored and five
+Susk was 4 for 5 in the doubleheader with three runs scored and five runs batted in.

 NORTH ADAMS -- It took the MCLA baseball team (12-23) until the nightcap of Saturday's doubleheader with Framingham State (24-14), but the Trailblazers' 10-game losing streak is now over.